anrbn/GCP-Attack-Defense/CloudFunction/PrivEsc-via-CloudFunction.md

 ### Deploying a Cloud Function via Cloud Function API (REST)

 Here's another way to call the Cloud Function API using REST.
-Below is a curl command which makes HTTP POST request to the Google Cloud Functions API to create a new Cloud Function using required parameters.
+Below is a curl command which makes an HTTP POST request to the Google Cloud Functions API to create a new Cloud Function using required parameters.

 ```shell
 curl -X POST \